Install the Classic Windows 7 Games such as Solitaire and Minesweeper on Windows 10 & 11

 Installing the games on your computer

-After you make your selections and click on the Install button, the games will then be installed on your computer.
-You can then go to your start menu and find the Games folder and you will see the icons for all the games you installed within this folder.
+After you make your selections and click on the Install button, the classic games will then be quickly installed on your computer.
+You can then go directly to your start menu and find the newly created Games folder.
+You will instantly see the nostalgic icons for all the exact games you installed sitting within this folder.

 After installing the Classic Windows 7 Games on Windows 10 & 11